 Every community has members of the public who become “frequent fliers” for fire, law enforcement, and EMS personnel – citizens with chronic health issues that often utilize the 911 system to access care.
 Communities that are able to work in partnership with insurance companies, hospital systems, and other medical providers are proactively intervening to address these chronic health conditions, mental health, and substance abuse problems.
 By using data to identify at-risk individuals and intervening prior to the 911 call, local governments are experiencing better outcomes for constituents and lower costs for taxpayers.

-TIP 2: Environmental and socioeconomic factors have far greater impact on health than medical care
+Tip #2: Environmental and socioeconomic factors have far greater impact on health then medical care

 Communities that prioritize proactive and holistic health services have lower costs and healthier communities.
 According to research by the World Health Organization, the community where someone lives has a far greater influence on health outcomes than the medical care they receive.
 In fact, medical care accounts for only 10-20% of health outcomes with 60% or more attributed to environmental factors known as the social determinants of health.
 Taking social determinants of health into consideration, mayors and municipal leaders are uniquely positioned to make lasting health improvements for their communities.